wimalopaan/opentx/README.md

 ## Contributors

-* ExpressLRS V2 configuration, whole USB support, sound support, bootloader, backporting, bugfixing - Janek (@ajjjjjjjj) ongoing collaboration: https://github.com/ajjjjjjjj
+* ExpressLRS V2 config, USB support, sound support, bootloader, backporting, bugfixing - Janek ([ajjjjjjjj](https://github.com/ajjjjjjjj)) ongoing collaboration.
-* All the RF code was taken from the great KotelloRC's erfly6: Er9X for i6 and i6x.
-You can find his project here: https://bitbucket.org/KotelloRC/erfly6/src/master/
+* All the RF code was taken from the great KotelloRC's [erfly6: Er9X for i6 and i6x](https://bitbucket.org/KotelloRC/erfly6/src/master/).
-* ADC code taken from OpenGround: https://github.com/fishpepper/OpenGround
+* ADC code taken from [OpenGround](https://github.com/fishpepper/OpenGround).
-* This work is based on Jakub's (qba667) work and is forked from his repo.
+* This work is based on Jakub's ([qba667](https://github.com/qba667)) work and is forked from his repo.
-* All the contributors of OpenTX.
+* All the contributors of [OpenTX](https://github.com/opentx/opentx/).